 To read more about Project Quilting, go here.

-To see other entries for this challenge, visit the SCRAPtastic challenge page.
+To see other entries for this challenge, visit the SCRAPtastic link up.